projen/projen/README.md

 * Automated releases to npm, maven, NuGet and PyPI
 * Mergify configuration
 * LICENSE file generation
-* gitignore + npmigonre management
+* gitignore + npmignore management
 * Node "engines" support with coupling to CI build environment and @types/node
 * Anti-tamper: CI builds will fail if a synthesized file is modified manually